matiaspakua/tech.notes.io/pages/general_topic/specialization_building_cloud_computing_solutions_at_scale.md

 - Link to the final project: [matiaspakua/ml-demo-project: Demostration project for the Specialization Building Cloud Computing Solutions at Scale](https://github.com/matiaspakua/ml-demo-project)

+## Live App

+ - The app is live in this URL: [ML Image Classificator](https://ml-demo-project-app.azurewebsites.net/)

 ---
 ---